AliMozaffri/AliMozaffri/readme.md

 - 👋 Hi, I’m Ali Mozaffari
 - 👀 I’m interested in  Python & Django
-- 📫 How to reach me  A.mozaffari2000@yahoo.com
+- 📫 How to reach me:  A.mozaffari2000@yahoo.com

 <!---
 AliMozaffri/AliMozaffri is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.